airbnb/streamalert/docs/source/getting-started.rst

   :target: _images/athena-alerts-search.png

 (Here, my name prefix is ``testv2``.)
-If no records are returned, look for errors in the Athena Partition Refresh function or try invoking it directly.
+If no records are returned, look for errors in the Athena Partitioner function or try invoking it directly.

 And there you have it!
 Ingested log data is parsed, classified, and scanned by the rules engine.
 Any resulting alerts are delivered to your configured output(s) within a matter of minutes.